 Great experience, guide is only in English, but you can collect an English fact sheet before the tour.

 Hidalgo was an excellent guide for this important archeological and historic site.
 It is necessary to book to be shown the caves but I had no problem doing so at short notice.
 Strong walking boots or shoes are a must.
 Torches are provided.
 The tour took 90 minutes and Hidalgo's limited English was sufficient to explain the history and timeline of the site.
 The explanation of artwork going back 10s of thousands of years to the neanderthal period was fascinating.
 Huge caves formed millions of years ago and an abundance of stalactites and stalagmites are a wonder to behold.
+An hour or so spent at the 'Interpretation Centre' in Ardales helps the young and the not so young people like me to appreciate the importance of the Cuava de Ardelas and where and how mankind evolved.
+Well worth a visit.

 A very interesting place, both from an archaeological and geological point of view.
 It is necessary to first go to the museum, located in the town, after purchasing tickets on the Internet, otherwise it is impossible to access the cave.
 From there the guided visit begins.